linnykoleh/Spring/Notes.md

 - If a bean class contains one single constructor, then annotating it with `@Autowired` is not required in order for the Spring container to be able to autowire dependencies.
 - If a bean class contains more than one constructor and autowiring is desired, at least one of the constructors need to be annotated with `@Autowired` in order to give the container a hint on which constructor to use.
+- If there are multiple matching bean candidates and one of them is annotated with `@Primary`, then this bean is selected and injected into the field or parameter.
+- If there are multiple matching bean candidates and the field or parameter is annotated with the @Qualifier annotation, then the Spring container will attempt to use the information from the `@Qualifier` annotation to select a bean to inject.
+- If there is no other resolution mechanism, such as the `@Primary` or `@Qualifier` annotations, and there are multiple matching beans, the Spring container will try to resolve the appropriate bean by trying to match the bean name to the name of the field or parameter.
+This is the default bean resolution mechanism used when autowiring dependencies.
+- If still no unique match for the field or parameter can be determined, an exception will be thrown.
 - `@Autowired`: core annotation for this group; is used on dependencies to instruct Spring IoC to take care of injecting them.
 	- Can be used on fields, constructors, setters and methods.
 	- Use with `@Qualifier` from Spring to specify name of the bean to inject.